Updated June 2, 2026

 The ROI Frame: How to Evaluate Ghostwriting Investment

 Evaluate ghostwriting investment against three commercial outcomes.
-First, deal influence: the Edelman-LinkedIn data shows 95% of decision-makers are more receptive to sales outreach from organizations whose leaders they already follow through thought leadership.
-If a single closed enterprise deal can be attributed to a buyer who recognized your name from a Forbes piece, the ROI calculation becomes straightforward.
-Second, talent acquisition: on LinkedIn — which hosts 1.2 billion members including 65 million decision-makers — executive visibility directly affects the quality and inbound rate of senior talent considering your organization.
-Third, premium pricing: 60% of C-suite buyers in the Edelman-LinkedIn study confirmed they will pay more to work with organizations whose executives demonstrate recognized expertise.
-That pricing power compounds with every published piece.
+First, deal influence: the Edelman-LinkedIn data shows 95% of hidden decision-makers are more receptive to sales outreach from organizations whose leaders they already follow through thought leadership.
+If a single closed enterprise deal can be attributed to a buyer who recognized your name from a Forbes Council piece, the ROI calculation becomes straightforward.
+Second, talent acquisition: on LinkedIn — which hosts 1.3 billion members — executive visibility directly affects the quality and inbound rate of senior talent considering your organization.
+Third, advocacy in the buying process: 79% of hidden decision-makers say that during the RFP process, they're more likely to advocate for proposals from companies that consistently produce high-quality thought leadership.
+That advantage compounds with every published piece.